 My serve was short.
 Again!

 In all those years of playing racquetball, we had almost never played against any other opponents.
 I had only one unfortunate noontime match with another editor at work.
-Eddie mentioned a couple sour games with residents from the halfway house he ran.
+Bobby mentioned a couple sour games with residents from the halfway house he ran.

 It wasn’t even clear that the game we played really followed the game’s actual rules.